Kranthift/rewardsprogram/README.md

 Local Setup for running this application :

 1. Install JDK preferably Java 1.8 and set the JAVA_HOME path
+2. Install Maven and set M2_HOME path
-2. Install an IDE like STS or IntelliJ
+3. Install an IDE like STS or IntelliJ
-3. Install MySQL and set path variable in the system environment variables
+4. Install MySQL and set path variable in the system environment variables
-4. Install Postman
+5. Install Postman
-5. Install Git
+6. Install Git

 **Steps for starting the application:**